Johannes Sasongko’s blog

 To help make things more convenient for myself, and perhaps eventually others, I started writing a (Web-based) mdoc editor with some of these features.
 But because that ended up being a huge digression from what I was originally trying to do—which was simply to write a manpage for my program—I’ve shelved this editor project for now.
 It’s in a usable state, though, and it was quite helpful for me when writing my manpage, so maybe I’ll clean it up and publish it one day.

-This all seems so annoying; can’t I just use Markdown?
+§This all looks so annoying; can’t I just use Markdown?

 That was my thought at various points in this journey, and I kept going back and forth between “I should write this in mdoc”, “I should write this in man”, and “I should write this in 〈some intermediate format〉”.